iansee/product_security_challenge/README.md

 ------------
 Work done
-Backend server only express with no routing - basic security implementation Improvements needed
+Backend server only express with no routing - basic security implementation
+Instructions:
+  -git pull
+  -npm install
+Improvements needed
 -routing framework not implemented
 -proper cookie procedure not implemented
 -callback from html to backend needs alot of improvement